 What to expect when you buy.

-When we receive an order, we begin by tagging the highest quality plant in our nursery with your order number.
+When we receive your order, we begin by tagging the highest quality plant in our nursery with your order number.
 During our shipping season all orders go out on Monday, Tuesday, and Wednesday for delivery Wednesday-Saturday.
 Orders placed before Tuesday at 5pm ship the same week.
 All other orders ship the following Monday, Tuesday, or Wednesday.

 When you pre-order your payment will be collected at the time of your order.